Data Processing Addendum

 3.1 Documented Instructions.
 Albert shall Process Customer Personal Data to provide the Services in accordance with the Agreement, this Addendum, any applicable Order Form, and any instructions agreed upon by the parties.
 Albert will, unless legally prohibited from doing so, inform Customer in writing if it reasonably believes that there is a conflict between Customer’s instructions and applicable law or otherwise seeks to Process Customer Personal Data in a manner that is inconsistent with Customer’s instructions.

 3.2 Authorization to Use Subprocessors.
 To the extent necessary to fulfill Albert’s contractual obligations under the Agreement, Customer hereby authorizes Albert to engage Subprocessors.
+Albert’s current list of Subprocessors is attached hereto as Exhibit A.

 3.3 Albert and Subprocessor Compliance.
-Albert shall (i) enter into a written agreement with Subprocessors regarding such Subprocessors’ Processing of Customer Personal Data that imposes on such Subprocessors data protection requirements for Customer Personal Data that are consistent with this Addendum; and (ii) remain responsible to Customer for Albert’s Subprocessors’ failure to perform their obligations with respect to the Processing of Customer Personal Data.
+Albert shall (i) enter into a written agreement with Subprocessors regarding such Subprocessors’ Processing of Customer Personal Data that imposes on such Subprocessors data protection requirements for Customer Personal Data that are consistent with this Addendum; and (ii) remain responsible to Customer for the Subprocessors’ failure to perform their obligations with respect to the Processing of Customer Personal Data.

 3.5 Confidentiality.
 Any person authorized to Process Customer Personal Data must contractually agree to maintain the confidentiality of such information or be under an appropriate statutory obligation of confidentiality.

 3.6 Personal Data Inquiries and Requests.
-Where required by Data Protection Laws, Albert agrees to provide reasonable assistance and comply with reasonable instructions from Customer related to any requests from individuals exercising their rights in Customer Personal Data granted to them under Data Protection Laws.
+Where required by applicable Data Protection Laws, Albert agrees to provide reasonable assistance and comply with reasonable instructions from Customer related to any requests from individuals exercising their rights in Customer Personal Data granted to them under applicable Data Protection Laws.

-3.8 Data Protection Impact Assessment and Prior Consultation.
+3.8 Data Protection Impact Assessment, and Prior Consultation.
 Where required by Data Protection Laws, Albert agrees to provide reasonable assistance at Customer’s expense to Customer where, in Customer’s judgement, the type of Processing performed by Albert requires a data protection impact assessment and/or prior consultation with the relevant data protection authorities.

 3.11 Aggregation and De-Identification.
 Albert may: (i) compile aggregated and/or de-identified information in connection with providing the Services provided that such information cannot reasonably be used to identify Customer or any data subject to whom Customer Personal Data relates (“Aggregated and/or De-Identified Data”); and (ii) use Aggregated and/or De-Identified Data for its lawful business purposes.